New slow-roll approximations for inflation in Einstein-Gauss-Bonnet gravity: Conclusion

 In this paper, we have shown on examples with quadratic and quartic potentials and the function $\xi$ given by formula~(\ref{xiphi}) that the standard approximation and numerical calculations give essentially different values of the scalar field during inflation.
 By this reason, the values of inflationary parameters calculated in the standard approximation are beyond the range of values admitted by observation, whereas numerical calculations show that the model does not contradict to observation data.
 To solve this discrepancy we propose two more accurate slow-roll approximations.

-The construction of a higher accuracy slow-roll approximation is based on the use of not the function $H(\phi)$, given by Eq.~(\ref{Equ0lo}), but the function $H(\phi,\delta_1)$, given by Eq.~(\ref{equ00slr}) in the approximation I or given by Eq.~(\ref{apprIIH2}) in the approximation II.
+The construction of a higher accuracy slow-roll approximation is based on the use of not the function $H(\phi)$, given by Eq.~(\ref{Equ0lo}), but the function $H(\phi,\delta_1)$, given by Eq.~(\ref{equ00slr}) in the approximation~I or given by Eq.~(\ref{apprIIH2}) in the approximation~II.
 So, to get $H(\phi)$ we need to obtain $\delta_1(\phi)$.
-The knowledge of $\delta_1(\phi)$ also allows us to obtain $\chi(\phi)$ and, therefore, the function $\phi(N)$ as a solution of the first order autonomic differential equation.
+The knowledge of $\delta_1(\phi)$ also allows us to obtain $\chi(\phi)$ and, therefore, the function $\phi(N)$ as a solution of the first-order autonomic differential equation.
 On the next step, we get $\varepsilon_1(\phi)$, using $\frac{dH}{dN}=\chi H_{,\phi}$, where the values of $H(\phi)$ and $\chi(\phi)$ are obtained in the corresponding approximation.

-We have compared the results of two proposed slow-roll approximations with numerical calculations on models with power-law potentials $V=V_0\phi^n$, in the cases of $n=2$ and $n=4$.
+We have compared the proposed slow-roll approximations with the standard approximation and numerical calculations on models with power-law potentials $V=V_0\phi^n$, in the cases of $n=2$ and $n=4$.
 Calculating the corresponding slow-roll parameters by direct numerical integration of background equations of motion without any approximation, we have found such values of parameters of the model that the amplitude of scalar perturbations and spectral index reproduce observed values and the tensor-to-scalar ratio is below the observation bound.
-To the best of our knowledge, models with power-law potentials and the coupling function $\xi(\phi)$ given by Eq.~(\ref{xiphi}) have not been considered before.
-As a byproduct, we thus confirm earlier results that a scalar field with a quadratic or quartic potential can match with observable data if appropriate coupling to the Gauss--Bonnet term is added.

-The obtained numerical solutions have been compared with slow-roll approximations.
-As for the standard approximation, we show that it is not accurate enough to get correct values of inflationary parameters and correct number of e-folding during inflation in our examples.
+For these values of the model parameters, the standard approximation is not accurate enough to get correct values of inflationary parameters and correct number of e-folding during inflation.
 On the contrary, the proposed more involved approximations give the results close enough to the numerical solutions.
 Observational parameters calculated using these approximations are still within the allowed regions for both model considered here.

+In both our examples, the approximation~II works better than the approximation~I. Both approximations lose their validity in the limit $\delta_1\rightarrow 1$.
+It would be interesting to compare new approximations on models with $\delta_1$ close to unity during the slow-roll inflation.
+In principle, in certain cases, the approximation~I could work better than the approximation~II at $\delta_1\rightarrow 1$, because the value of $H^2$ does not tend to infinity, but it requires further investigations.